sycomix/test-models/web/pad/assets/content/content-copyright.rst

 PAD Content Attribution
 =======================

-Some example content is included as known content within the PAD web application.
+Some example content is included as known content within the PAD web application (see :ref:`_pad_usage`).
 These example content files are intended to demonstrate the performance and functionality of various models included with or available within the Acumos platform.